 A mid-range GPU like GTX 1060 requires 6-pin connectors whereas high-end GPU like GTX 1080 Ti two 8-pin connectors.
 You can find this information on both the power supply and graphics card’s spreadsheet.

 When looking for a graphics card, it is also important to know what resolution you’ll be playing games at.
 If you are aiming to play at 4k resolution, you’ve to move in the range of high-end GPU like GeForce GTX 1080.
 Because the higher the resolution, the more pixel it will need to be rendered on each frame.

 On the other hand, if you’re aiming to play games at 1080p resolution, you can save some money by choosing a less-expensive graphics card.
 For this, graphics cards like GTX 1060 or GTX 1060 Max-Q are great and can deliver gaming at high frame rates on newer games without any lagging issue.

 You may also like: Top 10 High-End Laptops for Graphics and Designing.

-Investing in the right GPU not only allow you to enjoy an immersive gaming experience but make your PC capable to handle graphic intensive work without any issues.
+Investing in the right GPU not only allows you to enjoy an immersive gaming experience but make your PC capable to handle graphic intensive work without any issues.
 After reading this article, you may have got the idea of how to buy the right graphics card for your computer.

 We hope this buying guide will help you to find the right GPU for your needs.
 So, before buying anything for your PC, make sure you’ve checked the features very carefully.
-If you have any queries or suggestions about this guide, feel free to share in the comment section below.
+If you have any queries or suggestions about this guide, feel free to share it in the comment section below.

 This article is written by Kanti Kashyap from BestLaptopNinja.com.
 She is a blogger and tech enthusiast who loves to write about the latest technology, gadgets, and their reviews.
 She has been in this field as long as she can remember.
 Follow her on LinkedIn.